ESG standards: how to set the right criteria for your company

 Global Reporting Initiative (GRI)

-As one of the most widely used frameworks, GRI provides a comprehensive set of indicators and guidelines for organizations to report on their sustainability performance.
+As one of the most widely used frameworks globally, GRI provides a comprehensive set of indicators and guidelines for organizations to report on their sustainability performance.
 The GRI Standards focus on material aspects that have significant economic, environmental, and social impacts, ensuring that reporting is relevant and meaningful to stakeholders.

 Sustainability Accounting Standards Board (SASB)